wp-plugins/tdo-mini-forms/Readme.txt

 PHP Function to display a human readable time interval based on a function I found here (http://ie2.php.net/time)

+Checkbox support in the Categories Widget initially added by [Sillybean](http://www.sillybean.com)

 == Screenshots ==

 1. The Form as displayed to non-registered users